Skip to main content

 Personal Health Benefit The University will offer the residents the option of electing to purchase medical insurance, as per the Affordable Care Act (ACA).
 Residents will receive information from Human Resources during their new hire orientation.
 The residents will receive 24 hours of sick time at the beginning of the contract year to be used in half-day increments (or 4 hours).

-Reimbursement of up to $1,000 and 5 professional days for approved educational meeting(s) will be provided.
+Educational Travel Reimbursement of up to $1000 and 5 professional days for approved educational meeting(s) will be provided.

 COMPLETION REQUIREMENTS

-• The residents are required to deliver patient care by diagnosing and managing a broad range of eye and vision disorders at a level satisfactory to those responsible for the supervision of the residents, while demonstrating a caring, compassionate and ethical concern for the welfare of their patients.
+• The resident is required to deliver patient care by diagnosing and managing a diverse range of eye and vision disorders at a level satisfactory to those responsible for the supervision of the resident, while demonstrating a caring, compassionate, and ethical concern for the welfare of their patients.

-• The residents are required to complete mandatory scholarly activities.
+• The resident is required to complete mandatory scholarly activities.

-• The residents are required to keep and submit quarterly and end of year logs including patient encounters and diagnoses, residency faculty evaluations, residency program evaluations, referral log, activity log, reading log and rendered services.
+• The resident is required to keep and submit quarterly and end of year logs including patient encounters and diagnoses, residency faculty evaluations, residency program evaluation, referral log, activity log, reading log and rendered services.

-• The residents will turn in ID access badges, return all library resources, and settle any accounts with the Campus Store.
+• The resident must turn in their ID access badges and all library materials, and settle any outstanding accounts with the Campus Store.

-Upon evidence of satisfactory performance in meeting all requirements of the program, the residents will be awarded a Certificate of Completion by SCCO.
+Upon satisfactory completion of all program requirements, the resident will be awarded a Certificate of Completion by SCCO.

 APPLICATION PREREQUISITES & REQUIREMENTS

-• Complete the POVT residency application made through the ORMatch, Inc. (https://natmatch.com/index.html) by January 10 deadline
+• Completing the POVT Residency application made through the ORMatch by January 10 deadline:

 • Curriculum vitae

-• Letter of intent stating reasons for pursuing residency training, in general, and this program, in particular; expectations from the residency experience; and future professional goals
+• Letter of intent stating reasons for pursuing residency training (both in general and with this program in particular), expectations from residency experience, and future professional goals

-• Attend an in-person interview with POVT faculty members at SCCO/MBKU
+• Attend an in-person interview with POVT Residency Committee at SCCO/MBKU.

 SELECTION PROCESS

-• Complete applications will be reviewed by the residency coordinator and the members in the POVT residency interview committee.
+• Complete applications are reviewed by the residency coordinator and members of the POVT Residency Interview Committee for those selected for interviews.

 PROGRAM ACCREDITATION

 The Accreditation Council on Optometric Education (ACOE - www.theacoe.org - 243 N. Lindbergh Blvd. - St. Louis, MO - 63141) granted the status of “accredited” for the program in 2016.
-The next currently scheduled site visit will take place in 10/2025.
+The next scheduled site visit is in October 2025.
+The review by the residency program will be submitted in the annual report on or before September 1st.
+For more information on accreditation status, please visit the ACOE website (http://www.theacoe.org) or contact the ACOE via postal mail, email, or phone at:

 CONTACT INFORMATION